mhornstein/DK-NLP/README.md

 <img src="docs/pics/ui-screenshots/history-ui.PNG" width="500" alt="history view">
 <img src="docs/pics/ui-screenshots/about-ui.PNG" width="240" alt="about view">

 ## Project Stages

 The stages are outlined in the following roadmap:

 <img src="docs/pics/illustrations/roadmap.png" width="800" alt="roadmap">

-and now, in more details:
+And now, in more details:

 1. **Model Training:** The selected model is a text model for POS and NER tagging.
 Additional details about the model can be found in the [tagging component directory](https://github.com/mhornstein/DK-NLP/tree/main/tagger).
     * **Technologies:** Pytorch